How much sleep do we need? Much of the literature suggests a good 7-9 hours of shut-eye is needed in order to properly rest, recover and recuperate.

 Now, don’t get me wrong, you do lose some fluid overnight.
 This is unpreventable despite ADH’s best efforts.
 This is because a small amount of water is lost by evaporation during breathing and insensible perspiration.
 What ADH does do though is ensure you don’t dehydrate to a degree which leaves you parched and reaching for a glass of water first thing in the morning.

-Why you might wake up thirsty
+Why do I wake up thirsty?

 Whilst this is all well and good, we've all experienced instances where we've woken up thirsty, so what's all that about?
 Under normal circumstances, we do not/should not be waking up in a dehydrated state.
 But, if a person is waking up feeling this way (dry mouth, thirsty etc.) then there may be something else at play.